University of Technology Sydney

 Teaching and learning strategies

-In this subject, you will participate in a range of teaching and learning strategies that are designed to encourage you to engage with the nursing care of Indigenous people.
+In this subject, you will participate in a range of teaching and learning strategies designed to develop cultural respect, and an understanding of various issues that may arise in healthcare settings, that enables you to engage in nursing care that is culturally safe for Indigenous Australians.

 Lectures and Online Learning Materials

-This subject benefits from both the real time delivery of content and access to online resources including podcasts, videos and learning modules.
-Students are required to allocate approximately 60-90 minutes each week to the completion of online preparatory work to enable them to engage fully in face-to-face Learning Circles (tutorials).
-There will be weekly live online lectures that will be recorded so that they can be shared with all students.
+This subject benefits from both the real time delivery of content and access to online resources via Canvas which include; preparatory activities, videos, and readings, in weekly learning modules.
+Students are required to allocate approximately 60-90 minutes each week to complete online preparatory work, to enable them to engage fully in face-to-face Learning Circles (tutorials).
+Additionally, there will be weekly live online lectures,that will also be recorded so that all students have the opportuntity to engage with them.

 Learning Circles

 Teaching and learning strategies incorporate the development of professional communication skills for all students.
-This involves developing culturally safe communication required to provide safe and respectful nursing care to Indigenous people.
+This involves developing culturally safe communication skills required to provide safe and respectful nursing care for Indigenous Australians.

 Academic Writing